 Vestiges of human habitation near Eygalières trace to the Late Bronze Age (1,500 -1,200 BC).
 The much-photographed Chapelle Sainte Sixte is located 1.5 kilometres from the village centre.
 The 12th-century chapel sits on a small rocky knoll with a 360-degree view of the Alpilles and Eygalières.
-It is believed that the church sits near a Neolithic era place of worship, chosen for its proximity to a natural spring.
+The church is believed to sit near a Neolithic-era place of worship, chosen for its proximity to a natural spring.
 The Romans tapped this same source to begin their aqueduct system that supplied Arles with water for its public baths.

 There are stunning views from the top of the old village.